luevano/luevano.xyz/blog/src/a/mail_server_with_postfix.md

 3. *SPF* entry: just `@` as the "Host" and `"v=spf1 mx a:{yoursubdomain}.{yourdomain} - all"` as the "TXT Value".

-And at this point you could test your mail for spoofing and more, but you don't know -yet- how to login (it's really easy, but I'm gonna state that at the end of this entry).
+And at this point you could test your mail for spoofing and more.

 ## SpamAssassin

-[SpamAssassin](https://wiki.archlinux.org/index.php/SpamAssassin) is just *a mail filter to identify spam*.
+[SpamAssassin](https://wiki.archlinux.org/title/SpamAssassin) is just *a mail filter to identify spam*.

 Install the `spamassassin` package (which will install a bunch of ugly `perl` packages...):